Equivariant operational Chow rings of T-linear schemes: Appendix A: Localization theorem and GKM theory for rational equivariant Chow cohomology

 Here we translate the results of \cite{go:opk} into the language of equivariant Chow cohomology.
 In that paper we studied equivariant operational $K$-theory, but as stated in \cite[Section 7]{go:opk} the results readily extend to equivariant Chow cohomology with rational coefficients.
 The purpose of this appendix is to supply a detailed proof of this claim, merely for the sake of completeness.
+From now on, we assume ${\rm char}(\k)=0$.

 Let $p:\tilde{X}\to X$ be a $T$-equivariant birational envelope which is an isomorphism over an open set $U\subset X$.
 Let $\{Z_i\}$ be the irreducible components of $Z=X-U$, and let $E_i=p^{-1}(Z_i)$, with $p_i:E_i\to Z_i$ denoting the restriction of $p$.
 The next theorem is Kimura's fundamental result adapted to our setup.